Inshal2007/CSCN71020_Group2/README.md

 4. Create pull requests for code review
 5. Merge approved changes to main branch

-## Getting Started
-Clone the repository and open the solution in Visual Studio 2022.
-Build the project using C99 standard and run with Ctrl+F5.
-Follow the on-screen prompts to test triangle functionality.

 ## Testing Strategy
 We are using Microsoft C++ Native Unit Test Framework with Test-Driven Development approach.
-Current test coverage includes triangle validation, type identification, and edge cases.
+Comprehensive test coverage will be implemented for all features.

 ## Project Timeline
-- Week 1: Project setup and initial repository configuration
+- Week 1: Project setup and repository configuration
-- Week 2: Triangle feature enhancements and input validation
+- Week 2: Triangle feature implementation and enhancements
-- Week 3: Rectangle feature implementation
+- Week 3: Rectangle feature development
 - Week 4: Comprehensive testing and final documentation

 ## Contact